ApprenticeAI/frapy/docs/faq.rst

 .. _faq-frapy-bs-cmp:

-How does Scrapy compare to BeautifulSoup or lxml?
+How does Frapy compare to BeautifulSoup or lxml?
 -------------------------------------------------

 `BeautifulSoup`_ and `lxml`_ are libraries for parsing HTML and XML.
-Scrapy is an application framework for writing web spiders that crawl web sites and extract data from them.
+Frapy is an application framework for writing web spiders that crawl web sites and extract data from them.

-Scrapy provides a built-in mechanism for extracting data (called :ref:`selectors <topics-selectors>`) but you can easily use `BeautifulSoup`_ (or `lxml`_) instead, if you feel more comfortable working with them.
+Frapy provides a built-in mechanism for extracting data (called :ref:`selectors <topics-selectors>`) but you can easily use `BeautifulSoup`_ (or `lxml`_) instead, if you feel more comfortable working with them.
 After all, they're just parsing libraries which can be imported and used from any Python code.

-In other words, comparing `BeautifulSoup`_ (or `lxml`_) to Scrapy is like comparing `jinja2`_ to `Django`_.
+In other words, comparing `BeautifulSoup`_ (or `lxml`_) to Frapy is like comparing `jinja2`_ to `Django`_.

 .. _BeautifulSoup: https://www.crummy.com/software/BeautifulSoup/